 A Health Goth.
 Photo courtesy Adelaide Valerie

 Health Goth is a Facebook page started at the beginning of last year.
 Every day the moderators post a couple of images—net art, black-and-white sportswear (like the above), heavily branded prosthetic limbs—and the community lurks, likes, or leaves a comment.
-The burgeoning trend spent over 12 months bubbling quietly, occupying a corner of Facebook where people appreciate photos of muscular men wearing gas masks.
+The burgeoning trend spent more than a year bubbling quietly, occupying a corner of Facebook where people appreciate photos of muscular men wearing gas masks.

-However, over the past couple of weeks a number of mainstream media outlets have been picking up on it, describing the whole thing as a “lifestyle trend that involves working out in dark clothing.”
+But over the past couple of weeks, a number of mainstream media outlets have been picking up on it, describing the whole thing as a “lifestyle trend that involves working out in dark clothing.”
 Which isn’t really what it is at all.

 This evaluation aggravated a few commenters on the HG Facebook page: No one was getting their thing.
 Then Marie Claire ran a piece on the movement next to articles about Matthew McConaughey’s beauty rules and how fasting for brief periods can prevent Alzheimer’s, and a few more commenters voiced their distress.
 No one was getting their thing.

-“Don’t get me wrong I loved the health goth movement but so many articles have come out about it and it’s been getting lots of attention,” said one.
+“Don’t get me wrong—I loved the Health Goth movement, but so many articles have come out about it and it’s been getting lots of attention,” said one Health Goth.
 “I just feel like it’s getting into the wrong hands and wrong publicity.”